 Sounds like a you problem

 Have you ever had someone vent to you or ask for your help and you weren’t sure how to say no politely?
 Well, don’t say this.
 This is a retort used to wake someone else up to the fact that they are responsible for their own drama and not to involve you—in the least empathetic way possible.
-If this hits close to home, you’ll want to know the 17 signs you’re the toxic one in the relationship.

 Someone “snapping” used to mean they had reached their breaking point and had an emotional outburst (usually anger).
 These days, however, if someone tells you that you’re snappin’, it’s actually a compliment, meaning that you look really well put together.
 Looking for something a little more conventional?
 Try one of these 52 little compliments guaranteed to make anyone smile.

 Spilling the tea

 Got the insider scoop on some really good gossip?
 If you share it then you’re spilling the tea.
 Often used by YouTubers to get more clicks from people who are dying to know a secret (that is available for the entire internet to hear).
 Also, maybe check out these 11 tips to stop being so judgy.